sarahpijoos/sarahpijoos/README.md

 # Hi there, my name is Sarah-Leigh! 👋
-### 👩‍💻 Passionate woman in tech with 1 year of experience, dedicated to making a positive impact through software and technology.
-Enthusiastic about backend and frontend development, as well as exploring other fields of development.
-On a mission to leverage technology for meaningful change. 🌐✨
+### 👩‍💻 Passionate woman in tech, dedicated to making a positive impact through software and technology.
+Enthusiastic about the full life cycle of software development, and eager to explore various aspects of the industry.
+Pursuing knowledge to harness technology for meaningful change and significant outcomes.. 🌐✨

-- 🔭 I’m currently working on an expense tracker app to track my expenses, create budgets and reflect on my spending (check out my repositories 😉)
+- 🔭 I’m currently working on an expense tracker app to reflect on my spending and challenge myself (check out my repositories 😉)
-- 🌱 I’m currently learning more about front-end development and advanced Spring concepts.
+- 🌱 I’m currently advancing my knowledge in Spring and Java.
 - 💬 Ask me about my skills!
 - 📫 How to reach me: sarahpijoos@gmail.com
 - ⚡ Fun fact: why is this always the hardest question to answer!? 😖